mrjackyliang/homebridge-adt-pulse/README.md

 ```

 ## Developer Information
 The script provides an active connection to the ADT Pulse portal.
-Here are a list of must knows, just in case you might want to debug (or improve) the plugin:
+Here is a list of must-knows, just in case you might want to debug (or improve) the plugin:

 1. Device and zone statuses are polled every __3 seconds__.
 If there are more than 2 login failures, device polling and portal sync stops.
 2. Supported versions are `17.0.0-69` and `17.0.0-71`.
 If this plugin does not support either version, a warning will appear in the logs.
 Please [create a bug report](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=bug_report.md) to let me know!